ethereum/consensus-specs/specs/phase2/shard-transition.md

     # Prepare an EE runner that is loaded with the given EE state witness.
     def prepare_runner(self, witness_data: ByteList[MAX_TRANSACTION_WITNESS_SIZE]) -> EnvironmentRunner:
         ...

+    # Prepare an EE runner that can
+    def sourced_runner(self, ) -> EnvironmentRunner:
+        ...
 ```